 INTRODUCTION

-Lysosomal Acid Lipase (LAL) is a key enzyme for the intracellular lipids metabolism, which regulates the intra-lysosomal hydrolysis of cholesterol esters (CE) and triglycerides (TG) producing free cholesterol and fatty acids[1].
+Lysosomal acid lipase (LAL) is a key enzyme for intracellular lipid metabolism, which regulates the intra-lysosomal hydrolysis of cholesterol esters (CE) and triglycerides (TG) producing free cholesterol and fatty acids[1].
 The LAL activity reduction causes intra-lysosomal accumulation of cholesterol esters and the reduction of free cholesterol in cytosol[2].
-This reduction increases transcription factor sterol regulatory element binding protein (SREBPs) activity which promotes lipogenesis and the synthesis of cholesterol and of very low-density lipoproteins (VLDL).
-In addition, there is a reduction in liver X receptors (LXRs) expression resulting in a reduction of cholesterol efflux and of high-density lipoprotein (HDL) production[3] (Figures 1 and 2).
-Moreover, low-density lipoprotein (LDL) receptors synthesis and the receptor-mediated LDL uptake are amplified.
+This reduction increases transcription factor sterol regulatory element binding protein activity, which promotes lipogenesis and the synthesis of cholesterol and of very low-density lipoproteins.
+In addition, there is a reduction in liver X receptors expression resulting in a reduction of cholesterol efflux and high-density lipoprotein (HDL) production[3] (Figures 1 and 2).
+Moreover, low-density lipoprotein (LDL) receptor synthesis and the receptor-mediated LDL uptake are amplified.

-In patients with both heterozygous or homozygous deletion of Lipase A (LIPA) gene, a lipid phenotype similar to that observed in patients with familial hypercholesterolemia (FH) has been described[4,5].
+In patients with both heterozygous or homozygous deletion of lipase A (LIPA) gene, a lipid phenotype similar to that observed in patients with familial hypercholesterolemia (FH) has been described[4,5].
 Therefore, in presence of hypercholesterolemia with type IIa phenotype, it is very important, but not always easy, to make a differential diagnosis with heterozygous FH (Table 1).
 A family history for early cardiovascular disease and/or hypercholesterolemia supports a diagnosis of heterozygous FH.
 On the contrary, in the absence of diagnostic criteria for FH, a LAL defect could be suspected, especially in patients with hypercholesterolemia associated with low levels of HDL cholesterol.
-The Dutch Lipid Clinic Network score (DLCNS)[6,7] or the Simon Broome criteria[8] for FH may be two useful tools for a differential diagnosis.
+The Dutch Lipid Clinic Network score[6,7] or the Simon Broome criteria[8] for FH may be two useful tools for a differential diagnosis.

 GENETICS OF LAL DEFICIENCY

 LAL deficiency (LAL-D) is a rare autosomal recessive genetic disease due to a mutation in the LIPA gene, characterized by the presence of CE and TG in numerous tissues.
-The most common mutation is the E8SJM variant, which has an estimated frequency of 0.00025 in the general population (i.e., 1 carrier per 200 individuals in Western countries).
-The LAL-D is a heterogeneous disorder that may present with two different phenotypes based on residual LAL activity levels: Wolman’s disease and cholesterol esters storage disease (CESD)[1,4].
+The most common mutation is the E8SJM variant, which has an estimated frequency of 0.00025 in the general population (i.e. 1 carrier per 200 individuals in Western countries).
+The LAL-D is a heterogeneous disorder that may present with two different phenotypes based on residual LAL activity levels: Wolman’s disease and cholesterol ester storage disease (CESD)[1,4].

-Wolman’s disease starts prematurely during the sixth or seventh month of life and quickly leads to death, and only rarely small patients survive beyond the first year of age.
-Infants with LAL-D show delayed growth, associated with signs of malabsorption, hepatosplenomegaly, severe hepatic dysfunction, rapidly progressive anaemia and multi-organ failure; the adrenal calcifications are the pathognomonic sign of Wolman’s disease.
-In these patients, the LAL activity is almost null[1].
+Wolman’s disease starts prematurely during the 6th or 7th mo of life and quickly leads to death, and only rarely small patients survive beyond the first year of age.
+Infants with LAL-D show delayed growth, associated with signs of malabsorption, hepatosplenomegaly, severe hepatic dysfunction, rapidly progressive anemia, and multi-organ failure; the adrenal calcifications are the pathognomonic sign of Wolman’s disease.
+In these patients, LAL activity is almost null[1].

-CESD is the late onset phenotype, being manifested during childhood, adolescence or in adulthood, with onset age raging from 5 to 44 years or more.
-It presents with hepatic steatosis, high levels of aminotransferase, hepatomegaly and dyslipidaemia.
+CESD is the late onset phenotype, being manifested during childhood, adolescence, or in adulthood, with onset age ranging from 5 to 44 years or more.
+It presents with hepatic steatosis, high levels of aminotransferase, hepatomegaly, and dyslipidemia.
 As the clinical manifestations of CESD are not very characteristic, the diagnosis is often occasional.
-The clinical phenotype and the disease severity are very variable and depend on the residual enzymatic activity which is usually less than 12%.
-Therefore, the coexistence of hepatic steatosis and hypercholesterolemia, in particular in non-obese subjects, should lead to the differential diagnosis between LAL-D and other metabolic causes of non-alcoholic fatty liver disease (NAFLD), such as metabolic syndrome, type II diabetes, hypertriglyceridemia and central obesity[9].
+The clinical phenotype and disease severity are very variable and depend on the residual enzymatic activity, which is usually less than 12%.
+Therefore, the coexistence of hepatic steatosis and hypercholesterolemia, in particular in non-obese subjects, should lead to the differential diagnosis between LAL-D and other metabolic causes of non-alcoholic fatty liver disease (NAFLD), such as metabolic syndrome, type II diabetes, hypertriglyceridemia, and central obesity[9].

 LIVER ALTERATIONS IN LAL-D